GovReady/govready-q/Apps.md

 The questions in the app YAML file can only be of type `module` and `module-set`.
 The questions can specify a `module-id` to refer to another module within the same app or a `protocol` to allow the user to choose any app that has a matching `protocol` value set at the top level of the YAML file.

+## Top Level Apps

+Apps that describe the required components of a compliant IT system are considered "Top Level" apps.
+Each question in a Top Level app specifies a type of compliance app (e.g., a compliance app "protocol") that is needed to represent that component.

 ## App Sources

+Apps are loaded into Q from an "app source," which can be a local directory, a Github repository, etc. App sources are linked to a Q deployment through the `ModuleSource` model in the Django admin.

 A Q deployment can pull module content from various sources --- including local directories and git repositories --- by creating Module Sources in the Django admin site at [/admin/guidedmodules/modulesource/](http://localhost:8000/admin/guidedmodules/modulesource/).
 Each Module Source specifies a virtual filesystem from which apps are located.